Netflix/vmaf/README.md

 VMAF follows a machine-learning based approach to first extract a number of quality-relevant features from both a distorted video and its reference, followed by fusing the features into a final quality score using a non-linear regressor (e.g. a SVM regressor), hence the name 'Video Multi-method Assessment Fusion'.

-In addition to the basic executors, the VMAF package also provides a framework to allow any users to train their own perceptual quality models.
+In addition to the basic executors, the VMAF package also provides a framework to allow any user to train his/her own perceptual quality assessment model.
 For example, directory resource/model contains a number of pre-trained models, which can be loaded by the aforementioned VMAF executors:

+`./run_vmaf format width height reference_path distorted_path [optional_VMAF_model_file]`
+or
+`./run_vmaf_in_batch parallelize input_file [optional_VMAF_model_file]`

+For example:

 `./run_vmaf yuv420p 576 324 resource/yuv/src01_hrc00_576x324.yuv resource/yuv/src01_hrc01_576x324.yuv resource/model/nflx_vmaff_rf_v1.pkl`
 or
 `./run_vmaf_in_batch yes example_batch_input resource/model/nflx_vmaff_rf_v1.pkl`

 A user can customize the model based on:

   - The video dataset it is trained against
   - The features selected
-  - The regressor used (and their hyperparameters)
+  - The regressor used (and its hyperparameters)

-Once a model is trained, the VMAF package also provides tools to cross validate its performance on another dataset, and visualize the result.
+Once a model is trained, the VMAF package also provides tools to cross validate it on a different dataset and visualize its performance.

+To begin with, create a dataset file following the format of example_dataset.py.
+A dataset is a collection of distorted videos, each has a unique asset ID and a corresponding reference video, identified by a unique content ID.
+Each distorted video is also associated with a DMOS (differential mean opinion score), which is obtained through subjective experiments.

+See directory resource/dataset for more examples.
+Also refer to the 'Datasets' section regarding publicly available datasets.

+Once a dataset is created, first test the dataset using existing VMAF or other (e.g. PSNR) metric.
+Run:

+`./run_testing quality_type cache_result parallelize test_dataset_file_path [optional_VMAF_model_file]`

+where 'quality_type' can be 'VMAF' or 'PSNR'. 'cache_result' is either 'yes' or 'no' specifying if to store the extracted feature results in a data store to be re-used later on (since feature extraction is the most expensive operations here). 'parallelize' is either 'yes' or 'no' specifying if to use parallelization in feature extraction to speed things up.

+For example:

+`./run_testing VMAF yes yes example_dataset.py`

+Make sure matplotlib is installed to visualize the DMOS-prediction scatter plot and inspect the statistics:
+  - PCC - Pearson correlation coefficient
+  - SRCC - Spearman rank correlation coefficient
+  - RMSE - root mean squared error

+##Datasets

+(To do)